nrennie/ggauto/README.md

 > but stylistic changes that are personal preferences will not be
 > addressed.

+This package is built on the philosophy that data wrangling and plotting are separate parts of the process of building a chart.
+Tasks like ordering data, converting to correct date formats, or computing summary statistics should generally be performed before passing into a plotting function.

 In terms of styling, the defaults differ from `ggplot2` in the following
 ways: